What is Lean Accounting?

 1. Value stream-oriented thinking

 Lean focuses on optimizing the activities that are part of the value stream and minimizing those that do not add value - from a customer’s perspective.
 Hence, in Lean accounting, the costs are transferred from a product to a product line, standing to show how efficient a line is.
-This makes Lean accounting able to measure how effective the engineering or service process is.
-Most engineers are only focused on their effectiveness in building a high-value product - and that’s understandable.
+That makes Lean accounting able to measure how effective the engineering or service process is.
+Most engineers are focused only on their effectiveness in building a high-value product - and that’s understandable.
 It’s ill-advised for there to be a war between targeting quality or achieving low costs.

 2. More transparent, on-demand reporting